VALUE-Leaderboard/VALUE-Leaderboard.github.io/README.md

    if you wish to show your results on each of the corresponding leaderboards.
 - `institution` can be anonymous.
 - `paper_link` and `code_link` are optinal.
+- `is_emsemble` it is mendatory to share whether your results are from an ensemble model.
+If yes, sharing best single model results is highly encouraged.